 If you set the message format as pop-up, you can specify the operation accordingly.
-No operation / Pause / Stop
+None / Suspend / Stop

-• If pause is set, you can select whether to continue the program from the popup message.
+If pause is set, you can select whether to continue the program from the popup message.

 Message format

 - User message: Outputs the message the user has entered. - Variable output: Selects the variable to which to output the value.